Are Wildflower, Raw & Mad Honey different in terms of Taste & effects?

-What is wildflower honey?
+What is Wildflower Honey?

-These can include clover, dandelions, lavender, thistle and many other types of wild flora.
+The nectar that honeybees collect from a variety of wildflowers, herbs and flowering plants is what makes wildflower honey.Β In some regions a mix of clover, dandelions, lavender, thistle, Rhododendron and many other types of wild flora are also involved in the wildflower honey production.
 The specific mix of flowers varies depending on the region, climate and time of year.

 Antibacterial and Antimicrobial